yhoazk/verilog_stuff/README.md

  - Binary (b or B) `'b1010` 32-bit wide binary number
  - Octal (o or O) `'o21` = 32-bit wide octal number
  - Signed (s or S) `16'shFA` = signed 16-bit hex value

+Blocking and non-blocking assingment
+(=) Blocking assingment:
+The whole statement is executed before passing to the next one

+(<=) non-blocking assingment:
+evaluates all the right hand sides for the current time unit and assigns the left hand sides at the end of the time unit

+Verilog scheduling semantics implies a four-level deep queue for the current
+simulation:
+1.- Active events
+2.- Inactive events
+3.- non-blocking assign updates
+4.- Monitor events

 ### Special numbers chars
 _ for readability